giordanovitale/Bayesian-Analysis/README.md

 ## Usage

 1. Clone this repository.
+2. Install the required dependencies by running `pip install -r requirements.txt`.
-2. Execute the code chunks and enjoy.
+3. Execute the code chunks and enjoy.